stm32-rs/stm32-rs/README.md

     # Alter fields on existing registers inside this peripheral
     _modify:
-        # Rename this badly named registed.
+        # Rename this badly named register.
 Takes effect before anything else.
         # Don't use wildcard matches if you are changing the name!
         # We could have specified name or description or other tags to update.
         GPIOB_OSPEEDR:
           name: OSPEEDR
+        # Equivalently the register could go in a '_registers' block
+        _registers:
+            GPIOB_OSPEEDR:
+                name: OSPEEDR
+        # Change the value of an interrupt in this peripheral
+        _interrupts:
+            EXTI0:
+                value: 101

-    # Add new registers to this peripheral
+    # Add new registers to this peripheral.
+Entries are registers by default,
+    # which can also go inside a '_registers' block, or interrupts go in an
+    # '_interrupts' block.
     _add:
         EXAMPLER:
             description: An example register